foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

   DISTRO_FEATURES:append:qemuarm64-secureboot = " luks"

-When running Qemu, please be cautious not to exceed 2GB of memory usage, as attempting to use more than 2GB of memory may prevent the OP-TEE emulation from successfully booting.
+When running QEMU, please be cautious not to exceed 2GB of memory usage, as attempting to use more than 2GB of memory may prevent the OP-TEE emulation from successfully booting.
 So, it's advisable to stay within this memory limit.